HaIiax/battery-staple/COMMANDS.md

 - .car add, seats , model , parking_location
 - .car remove

+## .usecar

+Offers your car for use in the current event.
+A .car command needs to be invoked first before the .usecar command is issued.

+## .notusecar

+Removes your car for use in the current event.
+Removing a car after rides have been scheduled for the current event requires generating the schedule again.

 ## .notgoing

 Opt out of the current event.
 Opting out of the current event after the rides have been scheduled requires generating the schedule again.